daveho/freepoll/guide.md

 vi ~/FreePoll/Course1/courseinfo.csv
 ```

-The contents should look like this:
+The contents should look something like this:

 ```
 title,Computer Systems Fundamentals